 - Price: depends on which drone

-- Propel X-Wing — Available on Amazon here
+- Propel X-Wing — Check latest price at Amazon here

-- Tie Advanced 1 — Available on Amazon here
+- Tie Advanced 1 — Check latest price at Amazon here

 There’s no doubt that Propel’s X-Wing and the Tie Advanced X1 are among the most exciting star wars drones you can buy.